MicrosoftDocs/WindowsCommunityToolkitDocs/docs/mvvm/Introduction.md

 To install the package from within Visual Studio:

 1. In Solution Explorer, right-click on the project and select **Manage NuGet Packages**.
-Search for **Microsoft.Toolkit.Mvvm** and install it.
+Search for **CommunityToolkit.Mvvm** and install it.

     ![NuGet Packages](../resources/images/ManageNugetPackages.png "Manage NuGet Packages Image")

 2. Add a using or Imports directive to use the new APIs:

     ```c#
-    using Microsoft.Toolkit.Mvvm;
+    using CommunityToolkit.Mvvm;
     ```

     ```vb
-    Imports Microsoft.Toolkit.Mvvm
+    Imports CommunityToolkit.Mvvm
     ```

 3. Code samples are available in the other docs pages for the MVVM Toolkit, and in the [unit tests](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/rel/7.1.0/UnitTests/UnitTests.Shared/Mvvm) for the project.